-Perspective | Before the first playoff puck dropped, the two missing Capitals had already dropped the ball
+Perspective | Before the first playoff puck dropped, the two missing Capitals already had dropped the ball

 The in-the-moment reason T.J.
-Oshie, a lifelong right winger, centered the Capitals’ third line in Game 1 against the Bruins is because Oshie is a selfless teammate whose only objective is winning hockey games, particularly at this time of year — and darned if he didn’t tee up Nic Dowd’s game-winner in overtime.
+Oshie, a lifelong right winger, centered the Capitals’ third line to start Game 1 against the Bruins is because Oshie is a selfless teammate whose only objective is winning hockey games, particularly at this time of year — and darned if he didn’t tee up Nic Dowd’s game-winner in overtime.

 The real reason Oshie played center and Coach Peter Laviolette had to shuffle his lineup as the playoffs opened is because Evgeny Kuznetsov — who is more infuriating than he is talented, which is saying something because his gifts are extraordinary — remains on the covid-19 protocol list.
 Like Samsonov, he is there for the second time.
 Unlike Samsonov, he has not yet eligible to practice, much less play.
-Who knows when, or if, he will?
+Who knows when — or if — he will?

 The news about the coronavirus these days is largely positive.
-There were 5,333 fans at Capital One Arena Saturday night, and even 13,000 short of a full house they at least provided some atmosphere, such an improvement from the empty arenas for most of this strange season.
-If the Caps go deep into the playoffs, every seat will be full, because the District is lifting sports arena restrictions June 11.
+There were 5,333 fans at Capital One Arena Saturday night, and even 13,000 short of a full house they at least provided some atmosphere, such an improvement from the empty rinks for most of this strange season.
+If the Caps go deep into the playoffs, every seat will be full because the District is lifting sports arena restrictions June 11.
 A full-throated “C-A-P-S Caps!
 Caps!
 Caps!” to that.

 Vaccines are widely available.
 Transmission rates have declined.
 The Centers for Disease Control is saying vaccinated people can remove their masks when with each other.
-New cases in the U.S. are at the lowest seven-day average since last September, according to The Washington Post’s coronavirus tracker.
+New cases in the United States are at the lowest seven-day average since September, according to The Washington Post’s coronavirus tracker.
 Maybe the summer will approach normal.
 Maybe the summer will be, of all things, fun.

 Yet even with all those positive developments, the virus continues to hang over so much of what we do and how we do it.
 Professional sports are only able to be contested because each league has employed frequent testing of players and staff and mandated that certain behaviors be curtailed.
 Dinner on the road with your teammates?
 Maybe next season.
 At this point, sacrifices should feel like a day in the life.